SparkLayer offers two ways to manage your B2B shipping:

 - Shipping bands based on order weight (in grams)

 Click Add new band to get started and you'll then see the following screen:

 For example, if you're looking to set up a shipping band that charges £20 for orders under £99, this would look like the following:

-Once you've created your Shipping Methods and assigned Shipping Bands, you will then see these reflected in the SparkLayer Quick Order and checkout process.
+Whether you're using the Shopify shipping methods or custom methods via SparkLayer, once you've created your Shipping Methods and assigned Shipping Bands, you will then see these reflected in the SparkLayer Quick Order and checkout process.